MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/removed-features-1903.md

 ms.author: jgerend
 manager: daveba
 ---
-# Features removed or planned for replacement starting with Windows Server, version 1903
+# Features removed or planned for replacement starting with Windows Server, version 1903 and 1909

->Applies To: Windows Server, version 1903
+>Applies to: Windows Server, version 1903 and 1909

-The following is a list of features and functionalities in Windows Server, version 1903 that have either been removed from the product in that release or are starting to be considered for potential replacement in subsequent releases.
+The following is a list of features and functionalities in Windows Server, version 1903 and 1909 that have either been removed from the product in that release or are starting to be considered for potential replacement in subsequent releases.
 It is intended for IT professionals who are updating operating systems in a commercial environment. **This list is subject to change in subsequent releases and might not include every affected feature or functionality.**

 Also see [Features removed or planned for replacement in Windows Server](removed-features.md).